nushell/nushell/docs/README.md

 It sets all of the default configuration to run Nushell.
 From here one can then customize this file for their specific needs.

-To see where your config file is located on your system simply type this command.
+To see where *config.nu* is located on your system simply type this command.

 ```rust
 $nu.config-path